Secret broadcast: Numbers stations

-In the mid-twentieth century, the High Frequency radio bands were used by numerous stations sending seemingly random Morse code, usually in five-letter groups.
+In the mid-20th century, the High Frequency radio bands were used by numerous stations sending seemingly random Morse code, usually in five-letter groups.
 As more advanced communications methods, such as teleprinter and satellite, took over, the number of such stations diminished, but another type appeared that transmitted spoken and also seemingly random number and letter groups, the latter usually using words from a radio alphabet such as ICAO/NATO alphabet.

 Though there has been no official confirmation (beyond a 1998 article in The Daily Telegraph which quoted a spokesperson for the Department of Trade and Industry as saying, "These [numbers stations] are what you suppose they are.
 People shouldn't be mystified by them.
-They are not for, shall we say, public consumption.") there is little doubt that most of these numbers stations are primarily used to send messages to spies and other clandestine agents (additional possible uses include communication with embassies when a crisis might dictate destruction of cryptographic equipment and as a backup to normal command systems in wartime).
+They are not for, shall we say, public consumption." there is little doubt that most of these numbers stations are primarily used to send messages to spies and other clandestine agents (additional possible uses include communication with embassies when a crisis might dictate destruction of cryptographic equipment and as a backup to normal command systems in wartime).
 Other intended recipients of secret broadcasts have faster and easier-to-use equipment at their disposal.
 But number stations are ideal for spies in that they require no special equipment, beyond a short-wave receiver.
 Morse code skills, once a staple of spy training, are no longer required.